aktos-io/scadajs-template/webapps/main/README.md

 ### Optional Files

 * `app.pug`: The main template file.
 Every other template files are included in this file.
 Pug allows native server side includes by `include` keyword.
 * `dep.ls`: Non critical codes which may be loaded after first page load (for performance and UX reasons).
-It is compiled to `js/dep.js` and user is responsible for merging it in the runtime, no magic is done automatically.
+It is compiled to `js/dep.js` and user is responsible for merging it in the runtime, no magic is done automatically, explained [here](https://github.com/ceremcem/ractive-synchronizer).
 * `showcase/`: More complicated examples' files which are split into smaller files and folders.

 > You can compile `.pug` files to `.html` on https://pughtml.com/